* This is the Consumer Version. *

 Enlarged tonsils and adenoids are considered a problem when they cause more serious problems such as the following:

 Chronic ear infections and hearing loss: These problems result from blockage of the eustachian tube and fluid accumulation in the middle ear.

-Recurring sinus infections: See Sinusitis.
+Recurring sinus infections: See page Sinusitis.

-Obstructive sleep apnea (see Sleep Apnea): Some children with enlarged tonsils and adenoids snore and stop breathing for brief periods during sleep.
+Obstructive sleep apnea (see page Sleep Apnea): Some children with enlarged tonsils and adenoids snore and stop breathing for brief periods during sleep.
 As a result, oxygen levels in the blood may be low, and children may wake up frequently and be sleepy during the day.
-Rarely, obstructive sleep apnea caused by enlarged tonsils and adenoids has serious complications, such as high blood pressure in the lungs (pulmonary hypertension—see Pulmonary Hypertension) and changes in the heart due to pulmonary hypertension (cor pulmonale—see Cor Pulmonale: A Type of Heart Failure Caused by Lung Disorders).
+Rarely, obstructive sleep apnea caused by enlarged tonsils and adenoids has serious complications, such as high blood pressure in the lungs (pulmonary hypertension—see page Pulmonary Hypertension) and changes in the heart due to pulmonary hypertension (cor pulmonale—see Cor Pulmonale: A Type of Heart Failure Caused by Lung Disorders).

 Weight loss or lack of weight gain: Children may not eat sufficiently because of pain or because breathing takes constant physical effort.